Ada-Developers-Academy/LessonPlanning/weeks/03/Overview.md

 ## Blog topic
 Write about your experience pair programming, about either the text adventure game or the pair programming game

+## Extra Credit
+Start working through the Ruby Koans, which will help solidify your Ruby knowledge and give you more testing experience!